oracle/weblogic-deploy-tooling/samples/docker-domain/README.md

   in the Admin Server container when the container is run.
 To turn off the database create, set DERBY_FLAG="false" in the runtime security.properties used on the docker run statement.

 The Admin Server and each Managed Server are run in containers from this build image.
-In this sample, the admin server credentials, required for running both the admin server and a managed server, are provided on the docker run command in a properties file.
-The sample properties file also sets the JAVA_OPTS for the running Admin or Managed server.
-The properties file also contains the DERBY_FLAG to control the Derby database create.
-Mount the properties/docker-run directory to the container.
-This directory contains the properties file security.properties.
+In the sample, the securities.properties file is provided on the docker run command.
+In addition to the credentials and DERBY_FLAG, the file contains the JAVA_OPTS for the
+  running Admin or Managed server.
+Mount the properties/docker-run directory to the container so that file can be accessed by the server start script.
 It is the responsibility of the user to manage this volume, and the security.properties, in the container.

 To start the containerized Administration Server, run: